aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to OTT</h2>

+XLTM is an Excel Open XML Macro-Enabled Template file format used to store Excel documents with macros.
+It is a Microsoft Office Excel file format that stores the data in XML format.
+OTT is a Microsoft Word Open XML Macro-Enabled Template file format used to store Word documents with macros.
+It is a Microsoft Office Word file format that stores the data in XML format.

+Converting XLTM to OTT is beneficial for developers as it allows them to create documents with macros that can be used in Microsoft Word.
+This conversion also helps to reduce the size of the file and makes it easier to share and store.

-For a Python developer, who is trying to add a XLTM to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and OTT files.
+<h2>How Aspose.Total Helps for XLTM to OTT Conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and OTT files.
+It helps developers to automate the conversion process of XLTM to OTT.
+It is mainly in two steps.

+Firstly, use Aspose.Cells for Python via .NET API to convert XLTM file to HTML.
+This API provides a wide range of features to work with Excel documents.
+It helps to create, manipulate and convert Excel documents without any Microsoft Office or other third-party components.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+After that, use Word Python API Aspose.Words for Python via .NET to save the created HTML into desired Microsoft Word format.
+This API provides a wide range of features to work with Word documents.
+It helps to create, manipulate and convert Word documents without any Microsoft Office or other third-party components.

+Aspose.Total for Python via .NET API is a great tool for developers to automate the conversion process of XLTM to OTT.
+It helps to reduce the size of the file and makes it easier to share and store.

 {{% /blocks/products/pf/feature-page-summary %}}